GrailFinder/gf-lt/docs/tutorial_rp.md

 #### TTS and STT

-I like to have Whisper as a binary and Kokoro as a TTS Docker container;
+I like to have Whisper as a binary and an OpenAI-compatible TTS Docker container;
 such a setup would be:
 ```
 make setup-whisper